JSON-LD for SEO: The Guide to Structured Data

 }

-What you see: FAQPage schema with questions that are not literally in the visible HTML.
+What you see: FAQPage schema with questions that are literally not in the visible HTML.

 Why it's wrong: Google's guidelines require structured data to match visible content.
 This can lead to manual action.

-5. Description with claims that you cannot substantiate
+5. Description with unsubstantiated claims

-What you see: "description": "We are the best SEO agency in Belgium with 500+ satisfied customers"
+What you see: "description": "We are the best SEO agency in Belgium with 500+ satisfied clients"

-What you see: Homepage used https://example.com, use subpages https://example.com/, yet others https://www.example.com.
+What you see: Homepage uses https://example.com, subpages use https://example.com/, and yet others https://www.example.com.

 Why it's problematic: Inconsistent @ids break the linking between entities.

-7. Overfilled sameAs with random sources
+7. Overstuffed sameAs with random sources

-What you see: "sameAs": ["https://facebook.com/bedrijf", "https://linkedin.com/company/bedrijf", "https://random-directory.com/bedrijf123", "https://spam-linkfarm.org/bedrijf"]
+What you see: "sameAs": ["https://facebook.com/company", "https://linkedin.com/company/company", "https://random-directory.com/company123", "https://spam-linkfarm.org/company"]

 Why it's problematic: SameAs is intended for official, authoritative sources.
-Not for every place where your company is mentioned.
+Not for every place your company is mentioned.

-8. Multiple JSON-LD scripts without reason
+8. Unnecessary multiple JSON-LD scripts

 What you see: Four separate <script type="application/ld+json"> blocks on one page for WebPage, Service, BreadcrumbList, and Organization.